 Stanley Kubrick photographed showgirl, Rosemary Williams (Williamson), in 1949 but a feature in LOOK didn't materialize.
 In 1949 she met a man named Sidney (Sid) Levy who presented himself as affluent and made her a number of gifts, such as a Cadillac, jewelry and a fur.
 It turned out he had swindled $53,000 that he had invested into "wooing"" her, which later made the papers due a court case.
 Kubrick's photos of Rosemary are on the right.
-I wonder if she had Sidney Levy make an uncredited appearance in Kubricks first film, Day of the Fight, in the audience at the Walter Cartier and Bobby James fight, as observed on the left.
+I wonder if she and Sidney Levy make an uncredited appearance in Kubricks first film, Day of the Fight, in the audience at the Walter Cartier and Bobby James fight, as observed on the left.
 The couple is observed immediately after the fight in the last few seconds of the film.

 The embedded photos of Sid on the right are from Life magazine.